 Six other native bands have also filed a lawsuit claiming the same islands as Wikwemikong.
 Ontario MIRR appears to be ignoring this other claim and continues to negotiate with Wikwemikong.
 MIRR will not explain their reasons for doing so citing confidentiality.

 The original Treaty of 1836 stated that no indigenous peoples have exclusive possession of any of the fishing islands, yet Wikwemikong and Ontario are ignoring his fact.

-The government ESR report has been reviewed by residents of the Beaverstone Bay / Mill Lake Association (BBMLA) and their report REVIEW OF DRAFT ENVIRONMENTAL STUDY REPORT WIIKWEMKOONG ISLANDS BOUNDARY CLAIM has been submitted to Ministry of Indigenous Relations and Reconciliation (now called Ministry of Indigenous Affairs or MIA)
+The government ESR report has been reviewed by residents of the Beaverstone Bay / Mill Lake Association (BBMLA) and their report REVIEW OF ENVIRONMENTAL STUDY REPORT WIIKWEMKOONG ISLANDS BOUNDARY CLAIM has been submitted to Ministry of Indigenous Relations and Reconciliation (now called Ministry of Indigenous Affairs or MIA)

 Alternative 1: Ontario does not pursue a negotiated settlement of the Wiikwemkoong Islands Claim.

 Alternative 2: Re-Negotiate Proposed Settlement Lands.

 Third Claim by Wikwemikong

 Chief Peltier of Wikwemikong is one of the Plaintiffs in a third lawsuit claiming higher annuities under the Robinson Huron Treaty.
 The Statement of Claim states that he is a member of Wikwemikong Reserve No. 26 (Point Grondine) and a beneficiary under the Robinson Huron Treaty.
 Justice P. C. Hennessy of Ontario Superior Court of Justice agreed with the Plaintiffs in her Dec 2018 ruling.